neha-kay/Kiko-plus/_posts/2017-08-08-goal-organization-guide.md

 I _love_ macro level goal planning.
 It just feels super optimistic/inspiring/awesome --- kind of like the start of a semester.
 Macro level planning is particularly great at the beginning of any ‘new phase’ – a new semester, before starting a job, before a vacation, etc.,

-#### Forward projections
+#### I. Retrospective Reflection
 __My favorite method of macro level planning is imagining myself in the future, and thinking retrospectively about what I’d feel great having gotten done or achieved.__

 I ask myself:

-__“Imagine you just got off the plane in Dallas after your 8 months off.
+> > “Imagine you just got off the plane in Dallas after your 8 months off.
 You have a wide grin on your face because you've accomplished *everything* you set out to accomplish.
-What did you accomplish?__
+What did you accomplish?

 Is it cheesy?
 Yep.
 Does it work well?
 Yep.